wojtekgalaj/dotfiles/README.md

 Since most of the files here are in fact dot files, without this preprocessing we'd have a folder full of invisible files.

+## Warning

+Currently if you try to use this `--dotfile` flag on a folder containing a `dot-` folder, stow will break.
+There is a ticket open on github for it here: https://github.com/aspiers/stow/issues/33

+So right now, when you `cd` into a folder that looks empty, make sure you're showing hidden files too.